thomasvan/ubuntu16-magento-ce-2-nginx-php7-supervisord-sshd/README.md

 # ubuntu16-magentoce2-nginx-php7-supervisord-ssh

-A Dockerfile that installs the latest magento on Ubuntu 16.04 with nginx 1.10.0, php-fpm7.0, php7.0 APC User Cache and openssh.
+Run the latest magento 2 CE on Ubuntu 16.04 with nginx 1.10.0, php-fpm7.0 and openssh.
 You can also handle the services using supervisord.

 ###Todo: